MdAbuBakarSani/asic-design-verification/systemverilog/assignments/verilog-operators_data-types_arrays/data_types/problem_statement_12/problem_statement_12.md

 ## Problem Statement:

-Write a SystemVerilog program to:

-- Declare two strings
-- Compare them using a built-in method
+Write a SystemVerilog program to compare two strings using a built-in method
-- Display whether:
-  - Strings are equal
-  - String 1 is less than String 2
-  - String 1 is greater than String 2

 ---